-Targets for the 2020 fiscal year Status Description Protection of our employees Implementation of a behavior-based safety program by the end of the 2020 fiscal year at manufacturing sites included in IMPRES and at the corporate headquarters Campeon (G in addition to measures already in existence.
-Implementation of the detailed additional measures was not fully completed due to the coronavirus pandemic.
+Targets for the 2020 fiscal year Status Description 1 Protection of our employees Implementation of a behavior-based safety program by the end of the 2020 fiscal year at all manufacturing sites included in IMPRES and at the corporate headquarters Campeon (Germany), in addition to measures already in existence. • Implementation of the detailed additional measures was not fully completed due to the coronavirus pandemic.
 We will continue to apply our behavior-based safety program as part of our preventive management system.
-Transition of our occupational health and safety management system from OHSAS 18001 t ISO 45001 and certification of all manufacturing sites covered by IMPRES and of the corpor headquarters Campeon (Germany).
-The internal transition of our management system has already taken place.
-By the end of the 2020 calendar year, Infineon will be in the certification process for ISO 45001:2018.
-Environmental sustainability and climate protection Efficient energy management Implementation of projects and measures by the end of the 2020 fiscal year for increasing efficiency, totaling annual potential energy savings of 25 gigawatt hours.
-The realization of site-specific measures in the area of infrastructure and manufacturing will support the ach ment of this target. f In the 2020 fiscal year, we completed measures which saved 11.98 gigawatt hours of energy.
+Transition of our occupational health and safety management system from OHSAS 18001 to ISO 45001 and certification of all manufacturing sites covered by IMPRES and of the corporate headquarters Campeon (Germany). • The internal transition of our management system has already taken place.
+By the end of the 2020 calendar year, Infineon will be in the certification process for ISO 45001:2018. g Environmental sustainability and climate protection Efficient energy management Implementation of projects and measures by the end of the 2020 fiscal year for increasing energy efficiency, totaling annual potential energy savings of 25 gigawatt hours.
+The realization of site-specific measures in the area of infrastructure and manufacturing will support the achievement of this target. • In the 2020 fiscal year, we completed measures which saved 11.98 gigawatt hours of energy.
 Over the past three fiscal years, total savings of 58.48 gigawatt hours were achieved.
-Transition of the energy management system according to ISO 50001 at the European mar ring sites which are certified under IMPRES and at our corporate headquarters Campeon (C to the new standard ISO 50001:2018.
-The internal transition of our management system has already taken place.
+Transition of the energy management system according to ISO 50001 at the European manufacturing sites which are certified under IMPRES and at our corporate headquarters Campeon (Germany) to the new standard ISO 50001:2018. • The internal transition of our management system has already taken place.
 By the end of the 2020 calendar year, Infineon will be in the certification process for ISO 50001:2018.
-Greenhouse gas emissions In the 2020 fiscal year, our aim is to keep the PFC-relevant emissions of the frontend sites be the World Semiconductor Council target value of 2.2 tons of CO 2 equivalents per square me manufactured wafer surface.
-The challenge here is the constantly increasing complexity of products and thus the associated increase in the number of process steps requiring the us- climate-relevant gases.
-Measures for achieving this target include smart abatement concept well as the use of alternative gases with higher utilization rates and lower greenhouse poter where technically possible and economically feasible. eter f our e of pts, as Our PFC-relevant emissions were below 2.2 tons of CO 2 equivalents per square meter manufactured wafer surface.
-Water management Due to the increasing complexity of our products, the use of water in manufacturing increa Regardless of this growing product complexity, our aim is to keep our water consumption of 8.5 liters per square centimeter manufactured wafer.
-The measures for achieving this targe regularly occurring exchange between the sites for identification and realization of potenti improvements. under et include Our specific water consumption was below 8.5 liters per square centimeter manufactured wafe
+Greenhouse gas emissions In the 2020 fiscal year, our aim is to keep the PFC-relevant emissions of the frontend sites below the World Semiconductor Council target value of 2.2 tons of CO_2 equivalents per square meter manufactured wafer surface.
+The challenge here is the constantly increasing complexity of our products and thus the associated increase in the number of process steps requiring the use of climate-relevant gases.
+Measures for achieving this target include smart abatement concepts, as well as the use of alternative gases with higher utilization rates and lower greenhouse potential, where technically possible and economically feasible. • Our PFC-relevant emissions were below 2.2 tons of CO2 equivalents per square meter manufactured wafer surface.
+Water management Due to the increasing complexity of our products, the use of water in manufacturing increases too.
+Regardless of this growing product complexity, our aim is to keep our water consumption under 8.5 liters per square centimeter manufactured wafer.
+The measures for achieving this target include regularly occurring exchange between the sites for identification and realization of potential improvements. • Our specific water consumption was below 8.5 liters per square centimeter manufactured wafe